-Many vessels employ small (10 AWG - 6 AWG) wire to connect the alternator's positive connection to the battery.
-To prevent voltage drops, this wire should be upgraded to 4 AWG when installing amplifier systems with main fuse ratings above 60A.
+Many vessels employ small (10 AWG - 6 AWG) wire to ground the battery to the vessel chassis and to connect the alternator's positive connection to the battery.
+To prevent voltage drops, these wires should be upgraded to 4 AWG when installing amplifier systems with main fuse ratings above 60A.